Frequently Asked Questions – Here you will find answers to many common user questions.

 Keep rods and Z axis screw free from dust.
 Lubricate Z axis screw once per month with the supplied oil syringe.

 The printhead should be cleaned once every two weeks if printer is used every day, remove front fan and clean the extruder gear with a brush.
+The one from the maintenance kit is recommended.

 The ZYYX Maintenance Kit